 (1) Program title: Divorce and Separation: What are my Options

 Program description: Many people tie divorce with going to court.
 In fact, there are other ways to go through a divorce other than traditional litigation.
-Laura Tarcea, Eva DiGiammarino and I will compare the processes of going to court in family law, versus mediation and collaborative lawyering, both of which provide much less antagonistic and more cost effective approaches.
+Laura Tarcea and Eva DiGiammarino will compare the processes of going to court in family law, versus mediation and collaborative lawyering, both of which provide much less antagonistic and more cost effective approaches.
 Examples of custody and support issues will be used to explain the three approaches.

 (2) Program title: What’s the Difference between Mediation and Litigation

 Program description: Many people assume that when you are involved in a dispute, you must go through the court system.
 Furthermore, you have no choice but to hire lawyers to represent you throughout the whole process.
 In fact, you have options!
 You can also choose to have a neutral, third party professional to help you both reach a resolution through mediation.
-Heather and Gregg will explain what the major differences are between filing a lawsuit and going through the public process of litigation and resolving differences through the cooperative and confidential mediation.
+Eva Di Giammarino and Laura Tarcea will explain what the major differences are between filing a lawsuit and going through the public process of litigation and resolving differences through the cooperative and confidential mediation.
 They will discuss when each process is appropriate for what circumstances.

 (C) Business Law/ Employment/Personal Finance Series